 Beacon has several arterial roads that can accommodate thru-traffic and link Beacon to regional economic centers.
 NY Route 9D connects to I-84, runs through Beacon's downtown to Putnam County.
-NY Route 52 runs west and northeast through Beacon and connects to major retail destinations in the area.
+NY Route 52 runs through Beacon and connects to major retail destinations in the area.

 The City is also served by several public transit options.
-Metro-North Rail provides connection to Beacon via the Hudson River-Line.
-The Hudson line-Line connects to north to Poughkeepsie to the north and New York City to the south.
+Metro-North Rail provides connection to Beacon via the Hudson Line.
+The Hudson Line connects to Poughkeepsie to the north and New York City to the south.
 Ferry service connects Beacon to Newburgh via the Hudson River.
 The City is also served by the Dutchess County Public Transit.
-Stewart Airport is located 5 miles away and is accessible via bus from the Beacon train station Beacon Train Station.
+Stewart Airport is located 5 miles away and is accessible via bus from the Beacon Train Station.